herr-gabriel/magiccountercompanion/README.md

 2. Counters
 	- Add counters for other tokens with images
 	- Add automatic defeat when Life drops to 0 or Poison rises to 10
+	- Add immortality switch for the times you play cards like Platinum Angel
 3. General
 	- Create a settings menu to change i.e. wallpaper
 	- Add some sort of networking capability so you can see other player's stats